isaacveg/FLamingo_datasets/README.md

 ## Contributing
+There are some pre-implemented spliting functions in utils/general_utils.
+You can use them to do your own partition.

 Feel free to contribute to this repository by opening a pull request.
 Or requesting a new dataset by opening an issue.